 “Each new child that’s born…seems to them to be sufficient reason for the whole universe’s being set in motion; and each new child that dies seems to them to have been spared a whole world of sorrow, and what the end of it will be is still very much an open question.”

-― Thornton Wilder, The Skin of Our Teeth: A Play
+― The Skin of Our Teeth: A Play